 If your on-site systems and servers in the cloud are 100% secure, your data security concerns are still not completely addressed.
 Data still has to flow between your various systems, as well as between clients and your systems.

 The security of data in transit is an area in which technology develops with particular speed.
 This means that all aspects of the technology being used to handle data transit must be monitored to ensure state-of-the-art hardware, software, protocols, and policies.
 New exploits and vulnerabilities are developed and exposed almost by the second.

 An ongoing process of addressing new security issues is required in order to maintain the integrity and security of your client data-in-transit.
 Fortunately, most services and systems delivered via the cloud provide the benefit that you won’t be alone when it comes to keeping current.
-Your IT consultant in Los Angeles should be helping to take some or all of the strain with managed IT services.
+Your managed IT service provider in Los Angeles should be helping to take some or all of the strain with managed IT services.

 The pervasive nature of services and data in the era of ubiquitous computing and corporate mobility introduces yet another level of threat to the security of client data.
 If corporate assets such as laptops, mobile phones, or IoT hardware fall into the wrong hands or even end up lost, you must have systems for tracking and remotely wiping those devices.

 Luckily, you don’t have to manage this manually.
 With the right tools, your mobile devices can be managed automatically.
 These tools also provide monitoring and reporting functionality to help ensure the security of your devices.